garthmortensen/timeseries-api/README.md

 TODO: i have endpoints for a pipeline, which is probably passing dfs, and modular endpoints, which might best return dictionaries. think about what each endpoint should return.

+## Difficult lessons

+- Never ever take the shortcut of using undefined dataframes/nested dicts as inputs and returns.
+Take the time to expand so that the function signature provides a clear and open API contract for downstream users.

+- I'm at odds with the iterative process in this project.
+By doing a first iteration across package then api then app, and and looping to 2nd full iteration, i spent the majority of time resolving integration issues.
+Update the package?
+Now everything downstream needs integrating, and it's difficult to determine what exactly broke.
+For this project, i needed to spend 5x more effort on determining data structures, methodology, and the entire garch pipeline before getting to work.
+I needed way more planning...though scope creep was also to blame.

+- i should've made the api much more modular:

+    ```py
+    # services.py
+    def make_stationary(df): …
+    def fill_missing(df): …
+    # …more steps…

+    # routers/transforms.py
+    from fastapi import APIRouter
+    from services import make_stationary, fill_missing

+    router = APIRouter(prefix="/transforms")
+    @router.post("/stationary")
+    def stationary(data: DataModel):
+        return make_stationary(data)

+    @router.post("/fill-missing")
+    def fill_missing_endpoint(data: DataModel):
+        return fill_missing(data)

+    # routers/pipeline.py
+    from fastapi import APIRouter, Depends
+    from services import make_stationary, fill_missing, …

+    router = APIRouter(prefix="/pipeline")
+    @router.post("/full")
+    def full_pipeline(data: DataModel):
+        df1 = make_stationary(data)
+        df2 = fill_missing(df1)
+        # …chain the rest…
+        return df_final

+    # main.py
+    from fastapi import FastAPI
+    from routers import transforms, pipeline

+    app = FastAPI()
+    app.include_router(transforms.router)
+    app.include_router(pipeline.router)
+    ```

 ### Integration Overview

 ```mermaid